March 9–13, 2026

 Civic Learning Week is a national effort to prioritize civic education in order to sustain and strengthen our constitutional democracy.
 It brings together students, educators, policymakers, community leaders, and organizations to highlight and further energize the movement for civic education in states and communities across the nation.
 Civic Learning Week is led by the national and cross-partisan CivxNow Coalition, a project of iCivics.

-As Connecticut's CivxNow State Affiliate, The Connecticut Democracy Center is tasked with raising awareness of Civic Learning Week and encouraging participation in our state.
-To celebrate, we and our partners are offering a variety of in-person and virtual civic learning opportunities for all audiences from March 10-14, 2025.
+As Connecticut’s CivxNow State Affiliate, The Connecticut Democracy Center is tasked with raising awareness of Civic Learning Week and encouraging participation in our state.
+To celebrate, we and our partners are offered a variety of in-person and virtual civic learning opportunities for all audiences from March 9-13, 2026.

-Learn more about our programming and watch recordings of our virtual events below.
+Learn more about our programming, watch recordings of our virtual events, and explore free civics resources below.
 For information about national Civic Learning Week, visit civiclearningweek.org.

 Celebrate Civic Learning Week in Connecticut!